Advance Care Planning

 What does advance care planning involve?

-Advance care planning involves you choosing someone now to help your healthcare team make decisions in future on your behalf about your healthcare.
+We recommend taking some steps beyond that to formalise your wishes.
+One option is to appoint an Enduring Guardian.
+This involves you choosing someone now to help your healthcare team make decisions in future on your behalf about your healthcare.
 These decisions will reflect your values and wishes.

 The person you choose may be a partner, spouse, child, close relative, friend or carer.